-The technical writing job is a complex one, especially depending on the industry you’re working in.
-Industries like SaaS, fintech, and healthcare require top-of-the-line technical writing expertise to accurately relay necessary information.
-That’s why it’s crucial for technical writers to have some technical writing certifications to prepare for all sorts of technical writing tasks.
+The technical writing job can go from somewhat hard to extremely difficult, depending on the industry you’re working in.
+Industries like SaaS, fintech and healthcare require top-of-the-line technical writing expertise to accurately relay necessary information.

-Getting writing certifications is not the same as getting technical writing certifications.
-That’s because technical writing requires subject matter knowledge, prior expertise, and effort.
+Keep in mind that getting writing certifications is not the same as getting technical writing certifications.
+That’s because it requires subject matter knowledge, prior expertise, and effort.

-In this article, we’ll go over what technical writing entails and the best technical writing certifications you can complete in 2021 if you want to become a technical writer.
+To help out, we’ll go over what technical writing entails and the best technical writing certifications you can complete in 2022 if you want to become a technical writer.

 Let’s dive right in.